-Clean the microphone openings Carefully brush away debris from the openings.
+Clean the Microphone openings Carefully brush away debris from the openings.
 Gently brush the surface.
-Make sure the brush is not pressed in to the openings.
+Make sure the brush is clean and that it is not pressed into the openings.

 Use a soft, dry cloth to clean the hearing aid.
-It must never be washed or immersed in water or other liquids
+It must never be washed or immersed in water or other liquids.